dutchdodo/ddd-aluminum/docs/roadmap.md

 - Fontscaling control with em
 - Fontscaling with mediaquery
 - Inverted control with class
-- Traling white with em
+- Trailing white with em
-- Traling white with mediaquery
+- Trailing white with mediaquery